Bwindi forest national park

 How to get a gorilla permit

-Visiting the Gorillas of Uganda requires that you get a tracking permit from the UWA.
+Visiting the Gorillas of Uganda requires getting a tracking permit from the UWA.
 Send us an email for more details.